asketsystem/ihealthcare/README.md

-# ihealthcare
+# ihealthcare is a coronavirus tracker app.., also a medical tracker

-A new Flutter application.
+A Flutter application.

 ## Getting Started